 - For Citrix Casting, ensure port 1494 isn’t blocked.

 Enable Citrix Casting

-Citrix Casting is set as disabled by default.
+Citrix Casting is disabled by default.
 To enable Citrix Casting using Citrix Workspace app for Mac:

 - Go to Preferences.

 - Select Advanced in the panel and then choose Citrix Casting.

 A notification appears when Citrix Casting is launched and a Citrix Casting icon appears in the menu bar.

 After enabling, Citrix Casting launches with Citrix Workspace app for Mac automatically every t until you disable it by selecting No, don’t enable casting in Preferences > Advanced > Citrix Casting.